 Maria tells us that she received a tip about DNV from a former colleague.

 “I had a colleague at my former workplace who joined DNV, and when I was wondering whether to look for a new job this colleague said that DNV would suit me and that I should apply for a job here.
-That’s two years’ ago, when I was quite new to the consultancy sector and didn’t have a lot of experience.
+That’s three years’ ago, when I was quite new to the consultancy sector and didn’t have a lot of experience.
 DNV suits me very well because it is a place where you can grow and learn a lot, with a lot of clever, competent employees who share their knowledge.”

 According to Maria, the company offers good career opportunities.